What Are the Costs Associated with Reverse Mortgages?

 While the reverse mortgage allows borrowers to eliminate their monthly principal and interest payments, there are still some ongoing costs to be aware of.

-Borrowers must continue to pay property charges including homeowners insurance and property taxes.
+Borrowers must continue to pay property charges, including homeowners insurance and property taxes.
 If a borrower fails to maintain property tax payments or homeowners insurance, the loan can be considered in default.

-For HECM borrowers under the FHA?s insurance program, borrowers must also meet any maintenance costs to ensure the home meets FHA standards.
+For HECM borrowers under the FHA’s insurance program, borrowers must also meet any maintenance costs to ensure the home meets FHA standards.
 Private products not under the HECM program may carry similar requirements.

 Borrowers also will face interest that accrues over time.
 In a reverse mortgage, the interest balance typically goes up over time.
-However, this interest does not need to be paid until the end of the loan; either when the borrower moves from the home or passes away.
+However, this interest does not need to be paid until the end of the loan, either when the borrower moves from the home or passes away.

 Where to learn more

-It is always a good idea to consult your lender or loan originator for specifics regarding your loan or your loan application.
+It is always a good idea to consult your lender or loan originator for specifics regarding your loan or loan application.

 Also See: Reverse Mortgages a Good Idea?
 Consider The Costs!